DATA-606-2023-FALL-MONDAY/Thanda_Vishnupriya/docs/proposal.md

 - Data shape: 9500 Rows and 5 Columns
 - Time period: None
 - Feature Variable: Summary
-- Output: Published (Link to the Paper)
+- Output: Relevant Papers (Links to the Paper)
 - Each row represents the information of a particular research paper.
 - Data dictionary: